 A government, philanthropic and community partnership to remove barriers to voting in diverse communities.

-King County Elections and Seattle Foundation will award a total of $400,000 in grants to community-based organizations to provide either a 9-month campaign or a series of smaller events focused on one or more of the following:
+King County Elections and Seattle Foundation will award a total of $460,000 in grants to community-based organizations to provide either an ongoing campaign or events focused on one or more of the following:

-- Basic education about how voting works in King County, such as who is eligible to vote and what is vote-by-mail.
+- Voter education or outreach informing underrepresented voters about how voting works in King County, such as who is eligible to vote, what is vote-by-mail, and democracy 101.

-- Technical assistance in navigating the voting process, such as helping voters change their address or language preference.
+- Culturally appropriate technical assistance in navigating the voting process, such as helping voters change their address or language preference.

 Who should apply?